Grab Launches Free Transport Expense Management Solution for Southeast Asian Businesses

 “Connecting effortlessly with leading transportation apps makes it easy for our clients.
 The partnership with Grab is important to our Southeast Asia market and we’re thrilled to welcome them as a Concur App Center partner,” said Madanjit Singh, Managing Director, South East Asia at Concur.

-Grab for Work is now available to corporate customers in the six countries that Grab operates in, including Singapore, Indonesia, the Philippines, Malaysia, Thailand and Vietnam.
+Grab for Work is now available to corporate consumers in the six countries that Grab operates in, including Singapore, Indonesia, the Philippines, Malaysia, Thailand and Vietnam.
 In Indonesia, companies can opt for the monthly direct billing option, where companies issue company codes to employees, and are invoiced monthly for business rides.
 Companies can get more information and sign up at www.grab.com/work.

 Media InquiriesContact the Grab media team